pmean/build-website/text/07/PromotingYourBook.md

 >     2004, Indianapolis in 2005 and 2006) and a \$500 honoraria from
 >     the Midwest Society for Pediatric Research for three separate
 >     seminars that I gave them.
 The honoraria were donated by a
 >     pharmaceutical company.
-I honestly don\'t remember which company
+I honestly don't remember which company
 >     it was, but it was a big company.
 I will try to find out who this
 >     was.
 > -   From 1996 through about 2004, I have received numerous free